steedos/awesome-low-code/README.md

 ## Open Source

+- [ToolJet](https://github.com/tooljet/tooljet): ToolJet is an open-source low-code framework to build and deploy internal tools quickly without much effort from the engineering teams.
+You can connect to your data sources, such as databases (like PostgreSQL, MongoDB, Elasticsearch, etc), API endpoints (ToolJet supports importing OpenAPI spec & OAuth2 authorization), and external services (like Stripe, Slack, Google Sheets, Airtable) and use our pre-built UI widgets to build internal tools.
 - [Steedos Platform](https://github.com/steedos/steedos-platform/?from=github): Steedos Platform is an open source management software development tool designed to help enterprises innovate, expand, and integrate business systems through its powerful agility, flexibility, and openness.
 Based on this platform, you can quickly create intelligent and mobile enterprise applications.
 - [Odoo Studio](https://github.com/odoo/odoo): Become the developer with Odoo Studio and build your own customized applications.
 - [Frappe](https://github.com/frappe/frappe): Low Code Open Source Framework in Python and JS.